Venomous

 Habitat

-They prefer a wide range of habitats.
-These cobras inhabit agricultural lands like rice paddy fields and wheat crops, dense as well as open forests, rocky terrains, wetlands, and sometimes in heavily populated urban and suburban areas.
+They prefer a wide range of habitats, inhabiting agricultural lands like rice paddy fields and wheat crops, dense as well as open forests, rocky terrains, wetlands, and sometimes heavily populated urban and suburban areas.
+Indian cobras do not live in ‘true deserts’.
+These cobras occur at an elevation of the highest 6,600 ft (2,000 m) from sea level.
+Also, they shelter in the abandoned dens of small mammals, rock piles, tree hollows, embankments, and termite mounds and are often found near areas with water.

 Lifespan